Note: This content was updated on July 1, 2025 to reflect new regulations eliminating ACA Marketplace eligibility for DACA recipients.

 ACA Marketplace Expansion to DACA Recipients

-On May 3, 2024, the Biden-Harris Administration published new regulations making DACA recipients newly eligible to purchase ACA Marketplace coverage with premium tax credits and cost sharing reductions beginning November 1, 2024.
-Under these regulations, active DACA recipients will be considered lawfully present for the purposes of health coverage eligibility and will therefore be able to enroll in health insurance plans through the ACA Marketplaces for the first time during the 2025 ACA Open Enrollment Period between November 1, 2024, and January 15, 2025.
-Income-eligible DACA recipients will also qualify for premium tax credits and/or cost sharing reductions and be able to enroll in BHP coverage in states that have implemented it (currently MN and OR).
-DACA recipients will be able to start using their new ACA coverage as early as December 1, 2024, under the Special Enrollment Period.
+On May 3, 2024, the Biden-Harris administration published new regulations making DACA recipients newly eligible to purchase ACA Marketplace coverage with premium tax credits and cost sharing reductions beginning November 1, 2024.
+Under these regulations, active DACA recipients would be considered lawfully present for the purposes of health coverage eligibility and will therefore be able to enroll in health insurance plans through the ACA Marketplaces for the first time during the 2025 ACA Open Enrollment Period between November 1, 2024, and January 15, 2025.
+Income-eligible DACA recipients would also qualify for premium tax credits and/or cost sharing reductions and be able to enroll in BHP coverage in states that have implemented it (currently MN and OR).
+DACA recipients would be able to start using their new ACA coverage as early as December 1, 2024, under the Special Enrollment Period.

-The Administration estimates that 100,000 uninsured DACA recipients will receive health coverage under the new rule which will likely result in improved access to care and financial security for DACA recipients and their families and ultimately improve health outcomes.
+The administration estimated that 100,000 uninsured DACA recipients will receive health coverage under the new rule which will likely result in improved access to care and financial security for DACA recipients and their families and ultimately improve health outcomes.
 Data from the 2023 KFF/LA Times Survey of Immigrants show that immigrants who lack health insurance coverage face a range of barriers accessing and using health care in the U.S. Uninsured immigrant adults are about three times as likely as their counterparts with insurance coverage to report not having a usual source of care other than an emergency room (42% vs. 13%) and not having had a doctor’s visit in the past 12 months (52% vs. 18%); they also are about twice as likely to report skipping or postponing care in the past 12 months (36% vs. 19%) (Figure 2).
 Uninsured immigrant adults also are more likely than those with insurance coverage to report unfair treatment by a health care provider and to report challenges obtaining respectful and culturally competent health care.

 Issues to Consider